 Customize Content Screen

 The Einstein lesson type can be played by a maximum of 4 players at a time.
 The customize content screen lets you choose the number of players that can play the lesson type at a time.
 The time duration of the round can also be set in this screen.
-Select the green Update Preview button,located in the lower part of the screen to see the change on the preview screen and on the lesson while it is played.
+Select the orange Update Preview button,located in the lower part of the screen to see the change on the preview screen and on the lesson while it is played.

 The Preview Screen, located in the top right of the interface, will display the current state of the lesson as you update your work.
 After you are done making the lesson, the Preview screen provides a way to play the lesson and check if any changes are needed.